Type to search

 Hampi Itinerary - Tungabhadra Coracle Ride

 The coracle ride is one of the least advertised, yet most amazing attractions in Hampi.
 We parked for free near the Virupaksha temple and walked towards the Tungabhadra river like we did the previous day.
-There were no signboards so we had to keep asking locals for guidance.
-We walked into a cave that descended into the Tungabhadra basin.
-This is where the round-shaped boats were waiting to take us on a memorable tour.

 The sailor showed us some of the floating temples and precarious rocks on both sides of the river.